ypid/seafile-wiki/Deploy-seafile-server-behind-nat.md

 - Your router may need a restart
 - You network may be down

+### Set SERVICE_URL

+There is a configuration option "SERVICE_URL" in ccnet.conf.
+It is used to generate the download/upload link for files when you browse files online.
+Set it to your external IP address.
+Most routers support NAT loopback.
+When your access Seafile web from intranet, file download/upload still works even when external IP is used.

 ## Use a Dynamic DNS Serivce

 ### Why use a Dynamic DNS(DDNS)  Service?